 In 2018/19, she joined the ensemble at Theater Bonn, where roles so far have included Romilda/Xerxes, Pamina/Die Zauberflöte and Gretel/Hänsel und Gretel.
 This season, she returns to the house for role debuts as Sophie/Der Rosenkavalier, Susanna/Le Nozze di Figaro, Marzelline/Fidelio and Primadonna in Maurizio Kagel’s Staatstheater.
 She will also appear at the Händelfestspiele Karlsruhe as Seleuce in Tolomeo, conducted by Federico Maria Sardelli in a new production by Benjamin Lazar.

-Recent opera engagements include Barbarina/Le nozze di Figaro for Dutch National Opera; Iphis/Jephtha in Hannover; Teofane/Ottone for English Touring Opera; Jano/Jenufa for Scottish Opera and Poppea/Agrippina for Iford Arts; Second Woman/Dido and Aeneas for La Nuova Musica at Wigmore Hall, and Serpetta(cover)/La Finta Giardiniera and Elisa(cover)/Hipermestra
+Other recent opera engagements include Barbarina/Le nozze di Figaro for De Nationale Opera Amsterdam, Iphis/Jephtha in Hanover, Teofane/Ottone for English Touring Opera, Tiny/Paul Bunyan and Little Moon-Soprano Actor/A Night at the Chinese Opera for British Youth Opera, Tytania/A Midsummer Night’s Dream and Jano/Jenufa for Scottish Opera, Poppea/Agrippina for Iford Arts, Second Woman/Dido and Aeneas for La Nuova Musica at Wigmore Hall, and Serpetta(cover)/La Finta Giardiniera and Elisa(cover)/Hipermestra

 ANY PUBLIC USE OF THE ABOVE TEXT IS NOT PERMITTED WITHOUT SPECIFIC AUTHORISATION OF SOREK ARTISTS MANAGEMENT.